I am in earnest -- I will not equivocate -- I will not excuse -- I will not retreat a single inch -- AND I WILL BE HEARD.

 "When a Man doth compass or imagine the Death of our Lord the King, or of our Lady his [X3Queen] or of their eldest Son and Heir; or if a Man do violate the King’s [X3Companion,] or the King’s eldest Daughter unmarried, or the Wife (X4) the King’s eldest Son and Heir; or if a Man do levy War against our Lord the King in his Realm, or be adherent to the King’s Enemies in his Realm, giving to them Aid and Comfort in the Realm, or elsewhere...."

 Both the 1351 Act and its American derivatives contain absolutely no requirement that the King's realm or the American nation be in any kind of declared state of war for treason prosecution to lie.
 For example, numerous treason prosecutions were held in England while the kingdom was at least nominally at peace.
-Granite, of course, most of these treason prosecutions occurred during the Henrician Reformation during the early 15th century, but the Treason Act still is entirely innocent of any requirement that the United Kingdom be in a state of war declared by Parliament.
+Granted, of course, most of these treason prosecutions occurred during the Henrician Reformation during the early 15th century, but the Treason Act still is entirely innocent of any requirement that the United Kingdom be in a state of war declared by Parliament.
 Similarly, in this country, both the constitutional definition of treason and its statutory equivalent in 18 U.S.C. §2381 contain absolutely no requirement that the United States be in a Congressionally declared state of war.

 Nonetheless, most treason prosecutions in the United States have occurred during some kind of state of war.
 Indeed, the last three treason trials to be held in the United States, those of Herbert John Burgman and Iva Toguri D'Aquino, in 1948-9, arose out of the activities of both as broadcasters for the Third German Reich and the Empire of Japan, respectively.
 It is worth noting that at the same time, Great Britain was prosecuting William Joyce, a quondam Brooklyn-born American for treason under the 1351 Act.
-All three were convicted of treason, and Joyce, better known as Lord Haw Haw, was hanged At Wandsworth Prison on January 3, 1946.
+All three were convicted of treason, and Joyce, better known as Lord Haw Haw, was hanged at Wandsworth Prison on January 3, 1946.

 Burgman and D'Aquino were luckier.
 Burgman was sentenced to six to 20 years imprisonment, and died in prison.
 D'Aquino served six years in Alderson prison in West Virginia, was paroled, And in 1977 received a free and unconditional pardon from Pres.
 Gerald Ford.
 The final trial for treason in this country was of Kawakita Tomoya, who was convicted of treason in the Central District of California 1947., Kawakita was sentenced to death, but his sentence was commuted and, in 1963, Pres.
 John F. Kennedy commuted, Kawakita's life sentence and banished him to Japan, where, as of 1993, he still lived.